babbtx/paz-demo-fakebank-ui/README.md

 * OAuth redirect URI is `http://localhost:4200/oauth-callback.html`
 * Allowed scopes must include `accounts`
 * The access token contains a `sub` attribute.
 This is required for the backend API.
 * The access token contains an `email` attribute.
-This is required for PingDataGovernance to find the "token owner" in PingDirectory.
+This is required for PingAuthorize to find the "token owner" in PingDirectory.

 ## Configure PingOne